Predicting the future – 25 years too early

 Despite claimed orders approaching a 1000 units for the first week, and 5000 sales for the first month after launch, in reality approximately 7500 C5s were sold by Sinclair Vehicles – an impressive figure were it not for the additional 4500 unsold C5s.

-Though available direct (with a crafty £29 delivery charge added to the £399 retail price) by the summer of 1985 COMET stores were offering C5s with free delivery.
-On 13th August, Hoover announced it was to cease production of the C5 due to the stock pile of unsold units.
-A last ditch attempt by COMET to retail the C5 at a slashed price of £139.99 (delivered to your doorstep) in September did little to stop the receivers being called on the 12th October.
+Though available direct (with a crafty £29 delivery charge added to the £399 retail price) by the summer of 1985 Comet stores were offering C5s with free delivery.
+On 13 August, Hoover announced it was to cease production of the C5 due to the stock pile of unsold units.
+A last ditch attempt by Comet to retail the C5 at a slashed price of £139.99 (delivered to your doorstep) in September did little to stop the Receivers being called on 12 October.

 Total debts at the point of liquidation were £6.4m, (Hoover’s debt alone standing at £1.5m).
-In an effort to recoup some cash the remaining 4500 C5s were sold by the liquidators, however as manufacture was outsourced nothing much else existed to offset the debts.
+In an effort to recoup some cash the remaining 4500 C5s were sold by the Liquidators but, as manufacture was outsourced, nothing much else existed to offset the debts.

-There are many theories to the downfall of the C5, but perception and price and the two fickle favourites.
-Worthy as electric transport was, in 1985 the world was not ready to save the planet – but it could justify a front loading video recorder with remote control, or a compact disc player.
-If you needed personal transport a new cycle was just 20 per cent of the C5’s purchase price, and people didn’t stare at you on your way to work.
+There are many theories to the downfall of the C5, but perception and price remain the two fickle favourites.
+Worthy as electric transport was in 1985, the world was not ready to save the planet – but it could justify a front loading video recorder with remote control, or a compact disc player.
+If you needed personal transport, a new bicycle was just 20% of the C5’s purchase price, and people didn’t stare at you on your way to work.